Recycle to GO GREEN

 4) AUSTRIA - Austria has taken a comprehensive approach to encourage its citizens to recycle.
-The combination of economic incentives for people and businesses to recycle, the successful implementation of education and training programs, and memorable advertising campaigns have thoroughly convinced Austrian citizens of the value of recycling; and helped turn Austria into the fourth biggest recycler in the world.
+The combination of economic incentives for people and businesses to recycle, the successful implementation of education and training programs, and memorable advertising campaigns have thoroughly convinced Austrian citizens of the value of recycling.
+These national programs have helped turn Austria into the fourth biggest recycler in the world.

 The Flemish part of Belgium (the equally densely-populated region of the country north of Brussels) has the highest waste diversion rate in Europe, with over 70% of the region's waste being recycled or composted...what's more; the Flemish economy has grown significantly since 2000, yet the level of waste generation has remained consistently low; usually, economic growth goes hand in hand with a rise in the production of manufactured goods.